mercadopago/devsite-docs/guides/split-payment/configuration.en.md

 1. Access [Your Integrations](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/panel/app).
 Once there, click on the **Create application** button, located in the upper right corner.
 2. Enter a name to identify your application (you have a limit of 50 characters).
 3. Choose the **Online Payments** solution.
-4. When choosing the product to integrate, you can select "Checkout Pro" or "Checkout API."
+4. When choosing the product to integrate, you can select "Checkout Pro" or "Checkout API".
 5. Choose the **Marketplace** integration model.
 6. Once you have completed the requested information, click on **Create application** and you're done!